HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/1-searching-for-understanding-data/index.md

-![Map showing toxics release sites in Massachusetts layered on top of social vulnerability index](tri_svi.png) *Map layers displayed in desktop GIS program, QGIS.*
+![Map showing toxics release sites in Massachusetts layered on top of social vulnerability index](tri_svi.png) *Map layers displayed in desktop GIS program, QGIS.
+On first glance, this looks like it may reveal a pattern, but we need to understand the dots.*

 - The Social Vulnerability Index (SVI) is a dataset that garners census variables to identify and rank communities based on their vulnerability to environmental hazards or other emergencies.
 - Comparing the locations of vulnerable populations against environmental hazards such as toxics release facilities can help identify disproportionately burdened communities and prioritize health interventions.